Lake Melville (electoral district)

 Lake Melville is a provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
-As of 2011, there are 6,647 eligible voters living within the district.
+In 2011, there were 6,647 eligible voters living within the district.

-The district includes Happy Valley-Goose Bay, Churchill Falls, North West River, Sheshatshiu and Mud Lake.
+The district includes Happy Valley-Goose Bay, Churchill Falls, North West River, Sheshatshiu, and Mud Lake.
 Happy Valley-Goose Bay is a service and defence town.
 Aboriginal issues, defence spending, hydroelectric power and control over development of forest resources are the major issues of the district.

 Sheshatshiu, a federal Innu reserve, is located approximately 30 kilometres north of Goose Bay.

 Members of the House of Assembly

 The district has elected the following members of the House of Assembly: